Defining endpoint’s input/output¶

 path[T], which captures a path segment as an input parameter of type

-- any string, which will be implicitly converted to a fixed path segment.
+- any string, which will be implicitly converted to a constant path segment.
 Path segments can be combined with the

 /method, and don’t map to any values (have type